October 9, 2013

 Here are ten reasons why the pro-abortion movement is wrong.

 First, the movement is so obviously driven by human selfishness.
 It’s fundamental cry is “My right!” and its fundamental motivation is convenience.
 Millions of babies are destroyed every year simply because many people care more about themselves than their own babies.

 Second, the movement exists because of human irresponsibility.
 Abortion functions as a form of birth control for the promiscuously unmarried and for women who value a workplace more than a family.
 The felt need for abortion is usually in reaction to the fears associated with irresponsible relationships and desires.

 Third, the movement stands on an false dichotomy, “choice vs. no choice,” as if women get pregnant without making some very significant choices.
-Obviously, rape is an exception to this point, but every pro-life advocate believes in a woman’s choice concerning having a baby.
+Obviously, rape is an exception to this point, but every pro-life advocate believes in a woman’s choice.
 They believe that a woman chooses to participate in sex.
 This choice carries with it the possibility of pregnancy.
 If a woman cannot cope with the possibility of becoming a mother, she is not ready to have sex.